-Your daughter has accomplished something amazing and is on her way to graduate from a residential program or wilderness program.
+Your child has accomplished something amazing and is on their way to graduate from a residential program or wilderness program.
 Now would be the time to start thinking about if a transitional program might be a good fit for her.
-Transitional programs such as Journey Home are a “step down” type of structure where girls aged 16-21 live in a residential setting and learn how to incorporate the skills learned in treatment programs with real world applications.
+Transitional programs such as Journey Home are a “step down” type of structure where girls and assigned female at birth aged 16-21 live in a residential setting and learn how to incorporate the skills learned in treatment programs with real world applications.

 Why are step down programs for teens needed?

-At treatment centers like Solstice, your daughter has learned new skills and coping mechanisms.
+At treatment centers like Solstice, your child has learned new skills and coping mechanisms.
 Step down programs are a great way to put those into practice.
 It can be really overwhelming coming out of a treatment program and getting thrust into the “real” world right away.
-Step down programs for teens can help smooth that transition and teach your daughter new skills while she practices the ones she learned at Solstice.
+Step down programs for teens can help smooth that transition and teach your child new skills while they practices the ones they learned at Solstice.
 Things like going to school, applying for colleges, job and interviewing skills, are emphasized at Journey Home as well as budgeting, healthy eating and exercise.
-All of these things are put in place for your daughter to not just survive but continue to thrive as she exits the Solstice program.
+All of these things are put in place for your child to not just survive but continue to thrive as they exits the Solstice program.

 Journey Home Program Model